Crustaceanus/Vencra/README.md

-# Vencra Plugin
+# Vencra And Hanuls Expansion
-This repository is a plugin for Endless Sky, it adds a WIP speices of crab named the Vencra.
-Below is an attempt at a lore document.
+This repository is a plugin for Endless Sky, it adds a WIP speices of crab named the Vencra. in addition it was merged with the Hanuls, a speices of cats
+Below is an attempt at a lore document, and just yapping overall

 ---

-# Draft 100%, in progress, stealing formating from Avgi PR cus I'm new
+# Draft 100% work in progress progress

-# Summary

 ## Vencra Space